37 Best Things To Do In Florence, Italy

 Brunelleschi’s Dome

-The Cupola was designed by Filippo Brunelleschi who was responsible for many Basilicas that are dotted around the city.
-He was interested in sculpting, mechanics, and mathematics, and was the first designer and architect to be responsible for one job.
-The dome is the premise for cultural rebirth after the dark Middle Ages, due to its mastery of beauty and ingenuity.
+The Cupola was designed by Filippo Brunelleschi, who was responsible for many Basilicas around the city.
+He was interested in sculpting, mechanics, and mathematics and was the first designer and architect to be responsible for one job.
+Due to its mastery of beauty and ingenuity, the dome is the premise for cultural rebirth after the dark Middle Ages.

-It has a brilliant structure; it was modeled on Roman architecture (specifically the Pantheon Dome).
-He designed an octagonal self-supporting dome that didn’t need a centre.
+It has a brilliant structure modeled on Roman architecture (specifically the Pantheon Dome).
+He designed an octagonal self-supporting dome that didn’t need a center.

 The Florence Baptistery: The Baptistery of San Giovanni